Real Estate & Housing

 2. People of color have been targets of predatory lending

 Predatory subprime lending, the ensuing foreclosure crisis, and widespread speculation in rental markets has exacerbated racial inequalities.
-Read “The Heartbreaking Decrease in Black Homeownership” in the Palm Beach Post (2019)
+Read “The Heartbreaking Decrease in Black Homeownership” in the Washington Post (2019)

 According to Home Mortgage Disclosure Act (HMDA) statistics compiled by Arlington, Va.-based Compliance Technologies, during the housing boom (2004-2007) South Floridians of color were more likely than non-Hispanic white borrowers to receive subprime/high-spread loans.
 Borrowers who have subprime/high-spread loans are more likely to default on their loans and ruin their credit because of the high interest rates.